ably/ably-asset-tracking-android/README.md

 ### Overview

-Ably Asset Tracking SDK provides an easy way to track multiple assets with realtime location updates powered by [Ably](https://ably.io/) realtime network and Mapbox [Navigation SDK](https://docs.mapbox.com/android/navigation/overview/) with location enhancement.
+Ably Asset Tracking SDKs provide an easy way to track multiple assets with realtime location updates powered by [Ably](https://ably.io/) realtime network and Mapbox [Navigation SDK](https://docs.mapbox.com/android/navigation/overview/) with location enhancement.

 Ably Asset Tracking is:
 - easy to integrate - one Asset Publishing SDK, and one Asset Subscribing SDK, both with simple and easy to use APIs